teamjuli0/gh-plagiarism/README.md

    cd ~ &&  git clone https://github.com/teamjuli0/gh-plagiarism.git && cd ~/gh-plagiarism && npm run dev-install && xdg-open .
    ```

-3) After download finishes and with the `Chrome Extensions` tab open, just drag the `develop` folder into the chrome browser.
+3) After download finishes and with the `Chrome Extensions` tab open, just drag the `build` folder into the chrome browser.
 4) For ease-of-use, I recommend clicking on the cog on the top right, finding the "Gh Plagiarism Check" extension, and clicking the pin to pin it with your favorite extensions.

 <img src="./step-2.png" style="width:650px; margin-left: 20px;" />